Negativity can only feed on negativity.

 Countering negative thoughts in Daily Life

-Develop a routine: The good thing about routine is it keeps your mind occupied.
+Develop a routine to counter negative thoughts.
+The good thing about routine is it keeps your mind occupied.

 Try to develop a morning and night routine where you have limited time for distractions and negativity.